 Children with temporary congenital hypothyroidism should be followed up regularly during adolescence and adulthood for possible thyroid problems.
 The risk for future thyroid problems is highest when girls born with this condition reach adulthood and become pregnant.

 Many people have some degree of thyroid disease, mostly subclinical hypothyroidism (mildly underactive thyroid).
-Only a small percentage has full-blown (overt) clinical hypothyroidism.
+Only a small percentage have full-blown (overt) clinical hypothyroidism.

 Women are much more likely than men to develop hypothyroidism.
 While hypothyroidism most often occurs in middle-aged and older women, it is also common during pregnancy.

 The risk for hypothyroidism is greatest after age 50 and increases with age.
+Symptoms may overlap with and be similar to those of menopause.
 However, hypothyroidism can affect people of all ages.

 Genetics plays a role in many cases of underactive and overactive thyroid.
-Many people with hypothyroidism have a family history of thyroid problems, particularly Hashimoto’s thyroiditis. .
+Many people with hypothyroidism have a family history of thyroid problems, particularly Hashimoto thyroiditis.

-Smoking affects thyroid function and significantly increases risk for thyroid disease, particularly autoimmune Hashimoto's thyroiditis and postpartum thyroiditis.
-Smoking also increases hypothyroidism’s negative effects on the arteries and heart.
+Smoking affects thyroid function and significantly increases risk for thyroid disease, particularly autoimmune Hashimoto thyroiditis and postpartum thyroiditis.
+Smoking also increases hypothyroidism's negative effects on the arteries and heart.